Whether acting out of malice or negligence, insider threats pose a significant risk to all organisations.

 Second streamers

-Defined as current employees looking to ‘stay and profit’, second streamers misuse confidential information to generate additional income through fraud, external collusion or by selling trade secrets.
-Research from our Threat Intelligence team has revealed that cybercriminals are increasingly looking to target employees at large corporations, offering a payment for the sharing of credentials and further payments for every month they remain active.
+Defined as current employees or contractors looking to ‘stay and profit’, second streamers misuse confidential information to generate additional income through fraud, external collusion or by selling trade secrets.
+Cybercriminals are increasingly looking to target employees at large corporations, offering a payment for the sharing of credentials and further payments for every month they remain active.

 Disgruntled employees